dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 The Array.forEach method in native javaScript is one of many ways to loop over the contents of a collection in javaScript.
 However Array.forEach is only generally useful for looping over the contents of an Array, unless some trickery with the function call method is used with array like objects, or some processing is done before hand by one way or another to create an array.
 However even it you can get it to work to loop over the contents of a collection it might not still always be the best solution when it comes to looping over a collection.
 As there are many other options for this sort of thing.

 Also simply put it might not always be the best choice for the job when it comes to looping over the contents of an array, let alone any kind of collection when dealing with objects in general.
-There is not golden hammer as it where when it cones to looping over things.
-I tend to prefer the use of while loops, I have my reasons why that is, but I am not going to suggest that everyone should stop using array foreach and just use while loops and only while loops all the time everywhere and anywhere.
+There is no golden hammer when it comes to looping over an array, event when it comes to just simply looping over an array I often prefer to use a while loop, but even that might still not be the best option in all cases.

-In any case there are many options when it comes to looping over collections that involve the use of a library like lodash, as well as other native javaScript solutions such as while loops.
+In any case there are many options when it comes to looping over collections that involve the use of a library like lodash, as well as other native javaScript solutions such as while loops, for loop, and other array prototype method.
 Some might be more readable, but performance takes a hit, others might be more flexible, but again performance takes a hit.
-While loops might be fast, but can be even faster depending on how and where they are used.
-Also regardless of how well coded some javaScript might be with regards to performance the real bottom line in my view is what an over all project does and if it is of any value to people regardless if it is well coded or poorly coded.
+While loops might be fast, but can be even faster depending on how and where they are used when it comes to defining what the expressions are for figuring out of looping should continue or not, and if the break and continue keywords are used within them.

 ### 1.2 - ECMA rev5 compliant methods and Array forEach backward support